Definition of Bigotry

 - A (noun) bigot is an individual that practices bigotry and is (adjective) bigoted while viewing differing opinions (adverb) bigotedly.

 - Levin, Jack.
-2010.
+2011.
 The Violence of Hate: Confronting Racism, Anti-Semitism, and Other Forms of Bigotry.
-Boston, MA: Pearson Allyn and Bacon.
+3rd ed.
+Boston: Pearson Allyn and Bacon.

 - Macedo, Donaldo Pereira, and Lilia I. Bartolomé.
 2001.
 Dancing with Bigotry: Beyond the Politics of Tolerance.
 New York: Palgrave.